Hull (provincial electoral district)

-Hull is provincial electoral riding located in the Outaouais region of Quebec, Canada.
+Hull is provincial electoral district located in the Outaouais region of Quebec, Canada.
 It includes the entire Hull sector of the city of Gatineau, as well as some additional territory.

 It was created for the 1919 election from part of the Ottawa electoral district.

 In the change from the 2001 to the 2011 electoral map, it gained some territory from Pontiac and also a very small amount of territory from Gatineau electoral district.

+In 2026, it gained the Côte-d'Azur neighbourhood from Gatineau.